tedtheotheodoro/oscar-simulator/README.md

 ## 🧙‍♂️ Authors & Inspiration

-Built with love and sarcasm by [Your Name] and [Your Co-dev, if any].
+Built with love and a dash of sarcasm by @tedtheotheodoro.

 Inspired by awards season madness, career spirals, and the absurdity of fame.